MoatazBadawy/Mawaqeet-Todo_and_Habits/README.md

 ![](https://user-images.githubusercontent.com/63272288/223731766-bc007d9b-b386-4587-9c26-654d850c5d21.png)

 ## Overview
-Mawaqeet is an Android app designed to help you build healthy and positive habits in an efficient and easy way.
-With this app, you'll receive daily notifications to remind you of your goals, and you can easily choose from a variety of departments and diverse customs to add to your daily routine.
-- A great way to build new habits.
+An app that provides you with the tools and resources to build healthy and positive habits in an efficient and easy way.
+You will get daily notifications to achieve your goals.
+Try the app now and embark on the journey of building a healthy and positive life.- A great way to build new habits.
 - Many departments and diverse customs.
 - Choose your favorite section and add habits easily.
 - Daily notifications to remind you of morning and evening habits

-The app is available on Google Play, so you can try it out for yourself and start building a healthy and positive life today!.
 <a href='https://play.google.com/store/apps/details?id=com.moataz.mawaqeet&hl=ar&gl=US'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="170px"/></a>
 <br />